If you have a WordPress website and want to build an email list, you can get started easily with the help of an email marketing tool like MailChimp.

-Getting started with the MailChimp free plan
+Getting started with MailChimp

-Here’s what’s actually included;
+Here’s what’s actually included in their free plan.

 - Include up to 2000 email contacts in your mailing list